DavidCarl/UFO/README.md

 All of our test and findings are done on a server with the following specs, 2x6 core CPU (3,33 GHz), 96GB RAM, a RAM Disk and a clean Ubuntu 18.04 install.
 This is both the timings and the benchmarks.

 ## Prerequisites for this blog
-The prerequisites both covers if you wanna play around with the commands and just general knowledge of what this is.
+The prerequisites both covers if you want to play around with the commands and just general knowledge of what this is.

  - Knowledge about what is grep
- - A Unix system if you want to test along
+ - A UNIX system if you want to test along

 If your knowledge about grep is non existing, we would recommend to read [this](https://www.maketecheasier.com/what-is-grep-and-uses/)<sup>1</sup> blog post.

-For the unix based system we would recommend Ubuntu for simplicity, or if you rather want to stick to Windows it should be Windows 10 with WSL.
+For the UNIX based system we would recommend Ubuntu for simplicity, or if you rather want to stick to Windows it should be Windows 10 with WSL.
 It can be read about [here](https://www.computerhope.com/issues/ch001879.htm)<sup>2</sup>.

 ## Terms used